ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 ![Figure 2.
 Enter License](images/setup/3.png)

 The next step is to claim your subdomain.
-In the example below we choose the "raven" subdomain.
+In the example below, we choose the "raven" subdomain.

 ![Figure 3.
 Claim Domain](images/setup/4.png)
 <br/>